Sumukha1496/maskdata/README.md

 ```

 # Report Bugs
-If there is any help needed with the library functionalities or if there is any bug/issue, please raise an issue in github: https://github.com/Sumukha1496/maskdata/issues
+If there is any help needed with the library functionalities or if there is any bug/issue, please raise an issue in GitHub: https://github.com/Sumukha1496/maskdata/issues

 # Give a Star
-You can give a start at: https://github.com/Sumukha1496/maskdata/stargazers
+You can give a star at: https://github.com/Sumukha1496/maskdata/stargazers

 # LICENSE - "MIT"
-Licenced under MIT Licence
+Licensed under MIT Licence

 Copyright (c) 2019 Sumukha H S